 - Tumors or polyps within the ear canal

 Do you think your cat may have an ear infection?
 For cat vets in the Frederick County, MD area, call Village Vet of Urbana today at (301) 228-0681.

 Treating Cat Ear Infections

-First, we diagnose the cause of your cat’s ear infection in our state-of-the-art vet facility.
+First, our veterinarians diagnose the cause of your cat’s ear infection in our state-of-the-art vet facility.
 If it appears that a bacterial infection could be to blame, we may send a sample of your cat’s ear discharge to the lab for analysis.

 Preventing Cat Ear Infections

 The best way to keep your cat happy and healthy is to prevent ear infections before they start.
 If your cat is prone to this ailment, check his ears frequently for discharge, odor, or redness that indicate an infection.
 Healthy feline ear canals are pale pink with no visible debris and minimal to no ear wax.